nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5 Input food intake

-For tracking the user's diet plan progress, the user is encouraged to track their daily food intake by entering the food name and associated macronutrients (carbohydrates, fats and proteins) in grams.
-There are a few ways to input a food intake such as using the pre-stored food values, or adding a brand new food intake.
-For Date input, the user can use the alias `d/today` as a shortcut to input today's date.
-The actions for Food Intake Item can only be performed based on past and current date.
-The different scenarios are outlined below.
+For tracking your diet plan progress, you are encouraged to record your daily food intake.
+For your convenience, there are a few ways to input a food intake.
+Check out the different scenarios outlined below!

 **Note:** If there are multiple food intakes with the same date and name, the food name will be automatically renamed to include a duplicate count for easy identification.
 E.g. Chicken rice, Chicken rice 2

 ### 3.5.1 Input food intake (For new food items that are not created before)

-Records a food intake for the given date and stores the food in the food list for easy future reuse.
+Record your food intake for the specified date with a new food item not currently in your food list.
+The food will also be added to your food list for your convenience!

 **Command Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS(G) f/FATS(G) p/PROTEINS(G)`